mjuenema/ciscoconfdict/README.md

 ## ciscoconfdict

 A Python 3 package for parsing and analysing Cisco-style configurations.

+**THIS PROJECT IS CURRENTLY IN ITS PLANNING STAGE**

 **ciscoconfdict** is an abstraction layer on top of the excellent [ciscoconfparse](https://github.com/mpenning/ciscoconfparse) Python package.
 It aims to make analysing existing network configurations as easy as possible by providing a filtering mechanism that emulates Python